stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 ## `mwp.css`

 `mwp.css` contains alternate CSS themeing for the application.
-It is largely a placeholder, and just defines the `monospace` font.
-An example file is provided as `<PREFIX>/share/mwp/mwp.css` which can be copied into `~/.config/mwp/` if modifications are required (i.e. also set `font-size`, especially on Windows where it's too large (in the developer's opinion)).
+An example file is provided as `<PREFIX>/share/mwp/mwp.css` which can be copied into `~/.config/mwp/` if modifications are required (i.e. override the `Monospace` font, especially on Windows where it's too large and ugly (in the developer's opinion)).

 ## `volts.css`